 What you do immediately after a motorcycle accident depends on the seriousness of your injuries.
 With severe injuries like bone fractures, the first thing you should do is seek medical treatment.
 If your injuries are minor, you should stay at the accident scene to collect evidence and information from the other party involved.
 Below are the steps to take:

 - Call the appropriate law enforcement agency to respond to the accident and write a traffic report.
 Remember to ask for a copy of the report.

-- Get the names, insurance policy information, phone numbers, and driver's license numbers from all parties involved in the accident.
+- Get the names, insurance policy information, phone numbers, and driver's license numbers of all parties involved in the accident.

 - Get contact information and a statement from witnesses.
 You can use your phone to record their statement.

 - Take pictures of the crash scene and focus on roadway marks or placement of the vehicles.

-- Get hold of your insurance company to explain what happened.
+- Get ahold of your insurance company to explain what happened.

-- Go see your primary doctor as soon as possible or go to the emergency room if your pain worsens.
+- See your primary doctor immediately, or go to the emergency room if your pain worsens.

 Motorcycle accidents can be devastating and can cause life-long injuries.
 Three of the most detrimental injuries include:

 - Head and Neck Injuries: Nearly 80 percent of all injuries are to the head and neck.
-The severity of these head and neck injuries depends on whether the rider was wearing a helmet when the accident happened.
+The severity of these head and neck injuries depends on whether the rider wore a helmet when the accident happened.

 - Traumatic Brain Injury: A traumatic brain injury is one of the most serious and life-changing.
-This injury can deprive the person of his or her identity and ability to function with everyday tasks.
+This injury can deprive the person of their identity and ability to function with everyday tasks.

 - Spinal Cord Injury: Another life-altering injury is to the spine.
 Depending on where the injury occurred, the person may be paralyzed.
-The person has a greater chance of being paralyzed in all four extremities if the injury occurs higher on the spinal column.
+If the injury occurs higher on the spinal column, the person has a greater chance of being paralyzed in all four extremities.

-- Loss of Limbs: Some serious motorcycle accidents can cause injuries to a limb that requires amputation.
+- Loss of Limbs: Some severe motorcycle accidents can cause limb injuries that require amputation.